Kong/cloud-migration-journey/docs/explore/phase1.md

 Just to Recap.

-The objective of phase 1 was to create our on-premise environment, and expose our Monolith Application to world with a Konnect Runtime Instance.
+The objective of phase 1 was to configure the on-premise environment, and expose the `monolith` with a Konnect `Runtime Instance`.

-Now that phase 1 is done, we are prepared for phase 2, where Kong Mesh will be introduced.
+In phase 2, Kong Mesh will be introduced.

-Please Navigate to the Home Page to proceed with [Deploy Phase 2 of the Migration](../../README.md#step-6---execute-the-cloud-migration-journey-phase-2).
+Please Navigate to the Home Page to proceed with [Deploy Phase 2 of the Migration](../../README.md#step-6---run-migration-journey-phase-2).